So, you’ve decided that you want to enter the weird and wonderful world of stocks and shares?

 If you’re interested in buying and selling options, then you will likely need a specialist options account with your chosen stock broker.
-This is because options trading is considered higher risk in comparison to simply buying traditional stocks.
+This is because options trading is considered a higher risk in comparison to simply buying traditional stocks.

 Some stock brokers will allow you to open an IRA account.
 This is only relevant if you are looking to invest for your future retirement fund.
 In doing this through an IRA account, you will be accustomed to a number of tax benefits.

 Factors to consider when choosing an online stock broker

 - Account minimum – Most brokers today have no required minimum starting balance, which is great for new traders and those with restrained budgets.
 However, some accounts require from 500 dollars up to 10000 dollars as starting balance.
-This can help you take options down from you stock broker list.
+This can help you take options down from your stock broker list.

 - Fees or commissions – Before starting out, ensure you are aware of all the fees that your platform charges, and the percentage commission they take upon buying or selling.
 Some platforms may not charge fees but that does not mean everything is free.

 - Availability of stock analysis tools – Does the stock broker provide stock analysis tools?
 Are they free? – some brokers offer the analysis tools for free, others at a fee and some have limited resources for analysis.
 If you have other analysis tools, you may choose a broker with less if you like their other features.